XPRNetwork/ts-smart-contract-docs/src/api/print.md

   ```
   Prints a 64 bit names as base32 encoded string

-  The function should be used inside the action method of the contract.
-  The result if the print will be visible in console when you run test with LOG_LEVEL=debug.

   <sub>**Example:**</sub>
   ```ts
   // ...
   @action('act')
   doAction(): void {
     printn(Name.fromString('contract'))

     // Output
     // DEBUG: printn contract
   }